-Dancing dogs, opera singers, street dancers…the Britain's Got Talent winners list is a mixed bunch, and last year it crowned its first ever comedian winner with Lost Voice Guy.
+Dancing dogs, opera singers, street dancers…the Britain's Got Talent winners list is a mixed bunch, and earlier this year we saw Chelsea Pensioner Colin Thackery bag the top prize.

 But scooping first place in the ITV talent show isn't just about getting the chance to perform in front of The Queen at the Royal Variety Performance.